Thorinair/Princess-Luna/README.md

     - `!system` Performs a system-level command on the host operating system.
 Currently available commands: `reboot`, `wake <device>`

 ## Cleaning Up Chatlogs For Training
-You can use a software like Sublime text in order to clean up previous chatlogs copied from Discord in order to use them for training.
-The examples below show various regex formulas youcan use to clean up different unwanted data from copy pasted Discord chatwindow:
+You can use a software like Sublime Text in order to clean up previous chatlogs copied from Discord in order to use them for training.
+The examples below show various regex formulas you can use to clean up different unwanted data from copy pasted Discord chatwindow:

 * User names, timestamps and newlines: `\n.* at [0-9]+:+[0-9]+ [A-Z]+`
 * Mentioned users (will also remove some text): `@.*`
 * Channels (will also remove some text): `#.*`
-* Level up messages for a certain bot (do this **before** emojis): `:[a-zA-Z0-9]+:  \|  .* leveled up!\n`
+* Level up messages from Tatsumaki bot (do this **before** emojis): `:[a-zA-Z0-9]+:  \|  .* leveled up!\n`
 * Emojis: `:[a-zA-Z0-9_\-]+:`
 * URLs: `http(|s):\/\/(\S+)*`
 * Double newlines: `\n `